Azure/spark-cdm-connector/documentation/overview.md

 - Supports CDM folders in ADLS gen2 with HNS enabled only.
 - Supports reading from CDM folders described by either manifest or model.json files.
 - Supports writing to CDM folders described by a manifest file only.
 Write support for model.json file is not planned.
-- Supports data in CSV and Parquet format.
-Support for nested Parquet files is planned.
+- Supports data in CSV and Apache Parquet format.
+Support for nested parquet files is planned.
 - Supports partition patterns on read and sub-manifests on read and write.

 See also, Known issues, below.